 The second round of evaluation will consist of approximately twelve to eighteen months of public review, with a focus on a narrowed pool of candidate algorithms.
-During the public review, NIST will similarly evaluate the candidate algorithms as outlined in the next section.
+During the public review, NIST will similarly evaluate these algorithms as outlined in the next

+Commented [MD22]: Does this need more explanation?
+Or is it okay? section.
 After the end of the public review period, NIST intends to hold another Candidate Conference.
 (The exact date is to be scheduled.)